I recently spent another long weekend in lovely St Davids, west Wales, with a group of my more ‘outdoorsy’ type friends.

 Though we didn’t manage to get out on a boat this time around, the last time I was in west Wales, we took a trip around Ramsey Island.
 After marvelling at the view and poking around with a few jellyfish, we managed to spot a load of fat, happy seals basking in the sun, and even a few porpoises breaking the calm waters!
 It was the most amazing experience, and not something I thought I would realistically see on home soil (or er, water).
 It served as a clear reminder about how important it is that we keep our own seas healthy and teeming with life.

 As a reminder, the WWF have compiled this list of ten surprising species living in our Welsh and UK waters – and why they need our attention and support to keep them there…

 1. Basking shark

-The basking shark, known by some as the gentle giants of the shark world, is the second largest fish in the world.
+The basking shark (pictured above) known by some as the gentle giants of the shark world, is the second largest fish in the world.
 They get their name from being slow swimmers, reaching an average of 2.5mph as they bask in the sun.

 Threats: Globally basking sharks are hunted for their fins, which are seen as a delicacy in Asia.
 The species is still recovering from being historically hunted before it became a protected species in the UK